-Bibliography & References Cited (Field 8 on the form) [DO NOT USE THIS FIELD] READ BELOW
+- Bibliography & References Cited (Field 8 on the form) [DO NOT USE THIS FIELD] READ BELOW.
 Include this information, if any, in the project narrative.
-Do not attach a file in this field.

-Facilities & Other Resources (Field 9 on the form) [DO NOT USE THIS FIELD] READ BELOW
+Do not attach a file in this field. - Facilities & Other Resources (Field 9 on the form) [DO NOT USE THIS FIELD] READ BELOW.
 Include this information, if any, in the project narrative.
 Do not attach a file in this field.

-Equipment (Field 10 on the form) [DO NOT USE THIS FIELD] READ BELOW
+- Equipment (Field 10 on the form) [DO NOT USE THIS FIELD] READ BELOW.
 Include this information, if any, in the project narrative.
-Do not attach a file in this field.

-Other Attachments (Field 11 on the form)

-Note: Field 11 will hold more than one attachment.
-If you need to elaborate on your responses to questions 1-5 on the "Other Project Information" document, provide the information in a single file named "projinfo.pdf".
-Click on "Add Attachments" in Field 11 to attach file.

-Also, attach the following files:

-- Signed Letter of Phase II Funding Commitment, if applicable - > Phase III Follow-On Funding Commitment, if applicable - Signed Letter of Commitment from Research Institution (for STTR applications).
+Do not attach a file in this field. - Other Attachments (Field 11 on the form) Note: Field 11 will hold more than one attachment.
+If you need to elaborate your response to questions 1-5 on the "Other Project Information" document, provide the information in a single file named "projinfo.pdf".
+Click on "Add Attachments" in Field 11 to attach file. - o Also, attach the following files: - Signed Letter of Phase II Funding Commitment , if applicable - Phase III Follow-On Funding Commitment, if applicable - Signed Letter of Commitment from Research Institution (for STTR applications).
 Letter must include name and address of institution, dollar amount of subcontract, and Certifying Official's name, phone number and email address. - Letters of Commitment from consultants, subcontractors or other third parties.
 The letters must state an agreement to serve in the manner and to the extent described in the "Work Plan" section of the technical proposal.
 This letter must also include a breakdown of costs (labor, materials, supplies, travel, etc.) and be signed by the consultant or subcontractor or authorizing party, certifying their availability and salary (for consultants).
-Note: Consultants are not employees of either the small business or any subcontractor.

-- PI Certification (May be found at: www.science.doe.gov/sbir/submission/picert.htm. - Level of Effort Worksheet (discussed in Part III, Section 3)

-3. RESEARCH AND RELATED Senior/Key Person.
-[MANDATORY]

-Principal Investigator and other Key Personnel - The Principal Investigator (PI) is the key individual designated by the applicant to direct the project.
+Note: Consultants are not employees of either the small business or any subcontractor. - PI Certification (May be found at www.science.doe.gov/sbir/submission/picert.htm. - Level of Effort Worksheet (discussed in Part III). - 2.
+Research and Related Senior/Key Person [MANDATORY].
+Complete this form before the Budget form to populate data on the Budget form. - a.
+Principal Investigator and other Key Personnel The Principal Investigator (PI) is the key individual designated by the applicant to direct the project.
 Only one PI is acceptable per project.
+The PI does not need to be a U.S, citizen; however, all work must be performed in the United States.
+See "Restrictions on the Principal Investigator" in Part III D, Other Eligibility Requirements.
 The PI must be knowledgeable of the critical technical aspects of the grant application and be capable of leading the research effort in the United States.
 Because DOE's evaluation of the grant application is critically dependent on the qualifications of the PI, changes in the PI that are made after award selection are strongly discouraged.
 Requests for PI changes will be closely scrutinized and may cause delays in grant execution.
 Our preference is that the PI be the same individual from the Phase I project, if possible.